frogsfrogs/frogsfrogs.github.io/booking-info.md

 ### Flash Designs
 <!-- - [Flash Designs can be viewed here.](https://frogsfrogs.github.io/flash-designs)    -->
 - [Flash Designs can be viewed here.](https://frogsfrogs.github.io/flash-book)
-- flash is repeatable, but I will probably retire designs if I have tattooed them multiple times
+- Some flash are repeatable (the section is labeled), but I will probably retire designs if I have tattooed them multiple times
 <!-- - Flash Designs will be posted here when books open. -->
 - Please read <a href="/red-seal">this note</a> before requesting any flash design marked with a red seal stamp.
 <!-- - To book flash, complete the booking form at the bottom of this page.   -->